Skip to main content

 Add Debian Packages with torizonPackages.json

-Our project templates use Debian-based containers.
-These templates come with a file called torizonPackages.json, where you can easily add packages available in the Debian feeds to debug and production container images.
-The packages specified in this file will be automatically added to Dockerfile, Dockerfile.debug and Dockerfile.sdk files when building the project, according to the following rules:
+The Torizon IDE extension templates use Debian-based containers.
+These templates include the torizonPackages.json file, to which you can add packages available in both Debian and Toradex feeds.
+When building a project, packages specified in the torizonPackages.json file are automatically added to Dockerfile, Dockerfile.debug, and Dockerfile.sdk, according to the following rules:

-• Packages in the deps array will be added to Dockerfile (Release container image)
+• Packages in the deps array are added to Dockerfile (Release container image).

-• Packages in the devDeps array will be added to Dockerfile.debug (Debug container image) and Dockerfile.sdk (SDK container image used in C/C++ projects)
+• Packages in the devDeps array are added to Dockerfile.debug (Debug container image) and Dockerfile.sdk (SDK container image for C/C++ projects).

-1.Choose the Package: the IDE Extension 2 supports auto-completion of packages from the Debian feeds in the torizonPackages.json file.
+1.Choose the package: The IDE Extension supports autocompletion of Debian and Toradex feed packages in the torizonPackages.json file.

-To trigger it press Ctrl + Space inside the array, wait for it to load, then start typing the package name:
+To trigger it, press Ctrl + Space inside the array, wait for it to load, and then start typing the package name:

-1. Check the Description: under the list of packages, it will also show the selected package description:
+1. Check the package description: Below the list of packages, the description of the selected package is displayed:

 info

-If the description doesn't appear, press Ctrl + Space again, as this key combination is a VS Code shortcut that hides or shows a list item description.
+If the description does not appear, press Ctrl + Space again, as this key binding is a VS Code shortcut that triggers the autocomplete suggestion.

-1. Add the package: add all the packages you need in a common .JSON list format.
+1. Add packages: add all the packages you need in a common .json list format.

-By default the auto-complete feature used in torizonPackages.json will search packages from the bookworm feeds.
-You can use other Debian feeds by changing the apollox.debianRelease setting to one of the following values:
+By default, the autocomplete feature in torizonPackages.json searches for packages from the Debian bookworm release.
+To select a different Debian release, modify the torizon.debianRelease setting to one of the following values:

 • bookworm